 Go with the seasons

-Kids love nature walks, mini-hikes and outdoor scavenger hunts, too.
-A party at a local petting farm or going canoeing or kayaking at a Metropark are other low-cost options – and you can provide ice cream treats or barbecue if your party includes a meal.
+Kids love nature walks, mini hikes and outdoor scavenger hunts, too.
+A party at a local petting farm or going canoeing or kayaking at the Huron-Clinton Metroparks are other low-cost options – and you can provide ice cream treats or barbecue if your party includes a meal.

-In fall, take the party to the cider mill or apple orchard – let the kids pick apples to take home.
+In fall, take the party to our local cider mills or U-pick orchards – let the kids pick apples to take home.
 Even in the winter, an outdoor party can be a great way to get some fresh air and sunshine.
 Take the kids sledding at a local hill, then warm up with hot chocolate and home-baked treats.

 This post was originally published in 2011 and is updated regularly.